elfiyang16/bank-test/README.md

 The following project is a tech test to simulate an ATM (deposit, withdrawal, printing statement).
 It's a command line game, so you can just play in the terminal.

-The code is written in ruby, and tested in rspec framework.
-I separate the view in the interface.rb and logics in backend.rb.
+The code is written in ruby using test-driven approach, and tested in rspec framework.
+I separate the view in the interface.rb to deal with the standart input and output, and logics in backend.rb to deal with writing into the system backend and reading from it.

 * Test coverage
 `COVERAGE: 100.00% -- 93/93 lines in 4 files`

+run 'rspec` after bundle install`
+* There's no edge case discussed due to limited information provided

 ## Requirements
 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)